Join CityClub Today to Receive:

-Starting your search for a buy to let property can often be daunting.
-Especially if you are new to investing in property.
+Starting your search for a buy-to-let property can often be daunting.
+Especially if you are a first-time buyer.
 First and foremost, you should get a full understanding of your finances and your affordability before commencing your search.
-It is always prudent to have an initial conversation with a mortgage broker to discuss your financial situation and get an agreement in principle.
+It is always helpful to have an initial conversation with a mortgage broker to discuss your financial situation and get an agreement in principle.
 You can then confidently start your property search within a defined price bracket.

 Once you understand your affordability you can decide on a particular region you want to purchase in and the type of property you want to buy.
 We recommend beginning your search on property portals such as Rightmove, Zoopla and On the Market.
-Using this time to get an understanding of certain buy to let markets and what you will be able to purchase.
+Use this time to get an understanding of certain buy-to-let markets and what you will be able to purchase.

 1 | Location

-That age old adage ‘location, location, location’ has and remains one (or three) of the founding principles of property investment.
-The location of your purchase should be at the forefront of your mind during any property search.
+That age-old saying ‘location, location, location’ has and remains one (or three) of the founding principles of property investment.
+The location of your buy-to-let should be at the forefront of your mind during any property search.
 If it is not, then you might just live to regret it.
+To find the best buy-to-let locations it is important to look at many factors including, price growth, population growth, regeneration plans, and local amenities.
+Discover how to find an investment hotspot, here.

 2 | Quality

-When choosing a buy to let property to purchase it is important that you are confident with its quality.
+When choosing a buy-to-let property to purchase it is important that you are confident with its quality.
 This is crucial for two reasons in particular.
-Firstly, a higher quality property will tenant easier as people prefer a good standard of rental property.
+Firstly, a higher quality property will secure a tenant more easily as people prefer a good standard of rental property.
 This is especially true as homeownership continues to decline and people are renting for longer.
-As young professionals begin to achieve higher salaries, they look for higher quality properties to rent.

-Secondly, a higher quality property will cost less to maintain.
-A buy to let property is an investment and any maintenance will impact the returns it can achieve.
-Purchasing a low cost property might initially seem like a good investment, and this might be the case.
-However, should it be low cost because it has hidden improvement requirements then you could make a significant loss.
-When purchasing a buy to let property there is a clear balancing act between the price and the quality of the property.
+Secondly, a higher-quality property will cost less to maintain.
+A buy-to-let property is an investment and any maintenance will impact the returns it can achieve.
+Purchasing a low-cost property might initially seem like a good investment, but it may end up costing more in repairs and maintenance leading to a loss of income.

 3 | Purchase Price

 Some investors prefer a higher rental yield whilst others are more concerned with the property’s capital growth.
-Either way, the purchase price is crucial in ensuring the returns are good.
+Either way, the purchase price is crucial in ensuring the returns are profitable.
 If you overpay for a property, it is unlikely that the rental yields will be attractive.
-Furthermore, some of the room for capital appreciation will already be used up due to the high price, meaning you will have to wait longer to see an increase in value.
+Furthermore, some of the room for capital appreciation will already be used up if the cost of the property is already near or above average for the area.
+Meaning you will have to wait longer to see an increase in value.

 4 | Rental Prices